Flexeril is a muscle relaxer that people often misuse with other drugs or alcohol.

 When people think of drug addiction, they usually think of highly addictive drugs like alcohol, opioids or nicotine.
 Quitting any of these substances is challenging because they all can cause strong physical and psychological dependence.
 While other drugs are well known for being highly addictive, the human body can also become dependent on many types of drugs not classified as controlled substances.
 One such drug is Flexeril.

-What Is Flexeril
+Is Flexeril Addictive?

 Flexeril is a brand name, a prescription muscle relaxer.
 It works by blocking certain feelings or impulses sent from the muscles to the brain.

-Flexeril is usually prescribed in tablet form for people with muscle pain, injuries or spasms.
+It is usually prescribed in tablet form for people with muscle pain, injuries or spasms.
 Like many other muscle relaxants, it’s often meant for short-term use.
 Many doctors prescribe it for no more than two to three weeks.

-Flexeril Side Effects
+Common Flexeril Side Effects

 There are also possible interactions with Flexeril and central nervous system (CNS) depressants like alcohol, opioids, benzodiazepines, and barbiturates.
 It is possible that Flexeril can impair reactions, thinking, and alertness.
 Therefore, patients taking the drug should be aware of these possible interactions before driving.
 This risk is one of the reasons it is so important not to mix the drug with other substances, like opioids, that can impair thinking or reaction speed.